ICanBoogie/Module/README.md

 - `DESCRIPTION`: Defines a short description of the module.
 - `INHERITS`: Defines the module that the module extends.
 - `ID`: Defines the identifier of the module.
 Defaults to its directory name.
-- `REQUIRED`: Defines that the module is required and cannot be disabled.
 - `REQUIRES`: Defines the modules required, used to compute modules weight.
 - `MODELS`: Defines the models of the module.
 Take a look at the [ActiveRecord package][] for more information about ActiveRecords and models.